 With the introduction of addressable and connected TV, marketers can receive far superior metrics than what was available in the past.
 This is partially due to the paywalled nature of TV boxes, which gives TV providers access to authenticated credentials.
 Compared to online ads, which only have general, cookie-based information, this gives far more accuracy when identifying ad viewership.

 Now that TV networks have these metrics and insights more readily available, they can optimize ad placement in a way that is backed by data.
 This means that “prime time” is no longer a single, standard timeslot.
 By leveraging the power of analytics, TV companies can determine when your advertisement’s unique prime time is.
 If this sweet spot is discovered, companies can experience up to a 30 percent increase in conversion rates for the promotion, and a 25 percent increase in ad viewership.

 With access to high quality analytics, it’s become easier than ever to connect TV ad impressions to business outcomes.
 However, the challenge of parsing many disparate datasets and complex attribution models remains.

-This is why marketers should find TV attribution providers, such as Samba, that utilize algorithms which tie campaign exposures to direct visitations.
+This is why marketers should find TV attribution providers that utilize algorithms which tie campaign exposures to direct visitations.
 This will help marketers break down which network, daypart, or program is most effective for a campaign.
 This data can then be further extrapolated to determine how many households were reached, how often the ad was viewed, where it was viewed, and which percentage of viewers were within the campaign’s target market.
 This granularity in attribution is extremely valuable, and allows TV to compete on par with digital marketing attribution.